5 Questions Ahead Of The Republican National Convention

 In an acceptance speech, presidents up for reelection have taken hold of the narrative of their first term, leaned into the struggles of the day, and outlined what they want to pursue in a second term.

-"Tonight, I will tell you where I stand, what I believe and where I will lead this country in the next four years," Bush said in 2004, for example.
+"Tonight, I will tell you where I stand, what I believe and where I will lead this country in the next four years," George W. Bush said in 2004, for example.

 Bush offered a long laundry list of specific items for a second term at that year's convention.
 He also pivoted to try and turn the election into a choice by contrasting his intended policies with those of his opponent, John Kerry.